PavanRangani/docs/docs/prd/estate-plan/will.md

 ### UX Rule

-- Codicil section is not available in the Edit will.
+- Codicil section is not available in the Amend will.

 ### UI Rule